rakutentech/dotfiles-boshrelease/README.md

 # Dotfiles Boshrelease
 For higher productivity with `bosh ssh`.

-# What does this release do
+# What does Dotfiles-boshrelease Do
+The `dotfiles-boshrelease` lets you set up a cozy terminal environment within BOSH VMs.
+It sets up not only `root` user, but also `vcap` user, temporary `bosh_<random>` users, and you own users (`shrc.extra_users`).

-Inspired by `cloudfoundry-community/root-env-boshrelease`, `dotfiles-boshrelease` aims to make a better admin experience for `bosh ssh`, which is crucial for both dev & ops on BOSH based infrastructures.
+With `dotfiles`, life is much easier when doing dev & ops on BOSH based infrastructures.

-`Dotfiles-boshrelease` and `root-env-boshrelease` are similar in a sense that both enables the customization of `/root` directory.
-However they do it in different ways.

-`root-env-boshrelease` customizes /root by downloading a tarball from a url daily and then replace the /root.
-The good thing of such implementation is one can update `/root` without recreating release/re-deploying.
-However a concern would be downloading root-executing scripts to production servers might not be the best practice.
-Also, dotfiles usually should not be changing in a daily pace.
+This boshrelease is inspired by [`root-env`](https://github.com/cloudfoundry-community/root-env-boshrelease).
+However, unlike `root-env` which downloads a tarball daily to the `/root` dir, `dotfiles-boshrelease` uses only local files.

-In contrast, `dotfiles-boshrelease` only use local rc files from `/var/vcap/jobs/shrc`.
-They are deployed by bosh.
-If you remove `shrc` from manifest, your admin environment will be (almost) clean again.
+It's more secure (no root executable script from internet); All changes to VMs are visible in properties; Changes take place explicitly (only when you do the `bosh deploy`); And it's easy to uninstall - simply remove `shrc` job from manifest, and your admin environment is (almost) clean again.

 # How to use
 In manifest file, add `dotfiles` to releases.
 In template, add `shrc` job.

 Deploy the `shrc` job in a template, then find the amazing changes with `bosh ssh`.

+You can also check `jobs/shrc/spec` to tune properties as you like.

 # What if I want to add some more bash sugar?
 A property `shrc.extra_commands` are provided for you to inject your own commands easily.
 The value of `extra_commands` will be executed after `.shrc`.